eusanchez/uvm_study/Questions.md

 11. How do you program hierarchical status communication within an object mechanism?

 12. How do you initiate new sequence requests within a driver?

+13. What are interfaces and why are they useful?
+    - Interfaces encapsulates communication signals, and make the code more organizable, readable and reusable.